cvs passwd

 even let someone else do it.
 For example, create

-CVS-account for john@company.com
+CVS-account for john@company.com and

 associate this account with system user